tikv/tikv/USAGE.md

 ### Running in the local cluster mode

-In production environment, it is strongly recommended to run TiKV in the cluster mode.
+In the production environment, it is strongly recommended to run TiKV in the cluster mode.

 1. Start PD cluster.

-    Start three pd-server instances listening on different ports with the same cluster id.
+    Start three pd-server instances listening on different ports with the same cluster ID.
 They will form a PD cluster.

     ```sh
     pd-server --cluster-id=1 \